Fire Emblem: Three Houses’ next DLC tells the story of a fourth house

 Today is a day for Fire Emblem!
 Along with Nintendo announcing Byleth as the next character for Super Smash Bros.
 Ultimate, we also got details for Fire Emblem: Three Houses next DLC.

-Cindered Shadows will add new story content to the Switch strategy RPG.
+Cindered Shadows will add new story content to the Switch strategy-RPG.
 It introduces a fourth house, the Ashen Wolves, which comes with a new cast of characters that you can take into battle.
 It releases on February 13.

 Three Houses has been a hit since its launch in July, selling over 2.29 million copies.
 DLC like this gives Nintendo a way to continue to make money from those who already bought the game.